-Three years after graduation, most tourism graduates were either in employment or overseas, while some were in further study.
-The median salary was around $35,000 three years after graduation.
+Three years after graduation, most tourism graduates were either in employment or n further study, while some were overseas.
+The median salary was around $37,000 three years after graduation.

 Tour guides are not on Immigration New Zealand's skill shortage list

 Tour guide vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.

 Tour guides can start their own businesses, or become consultants, managers, or marketers of tourism businesses.